-On Tuesday, we remembered.
+On 11 November, we remembered.
 We gave special thought to those who gave their tomorrow for our today.
 At 11, I stood with friends and strangers in Rhodes War Cemetery in bright sunshine, bowed my head and said a silent thank you.
 Afterwards, I walked and read and wondered what lives, hopes, dreams the gravestones marked.
 Something caught my attention – that extra something, giving a glimpse beyond the stone to the man.
 There’s a snail on the stone, there’s Valentine’s Day, there’s a photograph of five smiling young men, with their names and ranks.
 They served together, they died together.
 We remember together.